 As rodents can enter buildings through damaged drains, check these are well maintained.
 Rarely, they have even been known to get into properties via toilet bowls by swimming through water seals or U-bends.

-5 conditions to meet before Rentokill will visit
+Conditions to meet before Rentokil will visit

 - Cut off outside food sources.
 Do not feed any animals outdoors such as birds, stray cats, or squirrels.
 Ensure any animal droppings from domestic pets are cleared as these can all feed rats.